jnozzi/cocoadev.com/markdown/MainMenu.md

-The default name given to a basic General/InterfaceBuilder file. - (Specifically the NIB containing the menu bar)
+The default name given to a basic InterfaceBuilder file. - (Specifically the NIB containing the menu bar)

 *And, unless you're developing a single-window utility-type app, it shouldn't contain much more than that.
-See General/InterfaceBuilderMultipleNibs.*
+See InterfaceBuilderMultipleNibs.*